jondot/nchurn/README.md

 	NChurn 0.1.0.0
 	Usage: NChurn
 	       NChurn -c 4 -d 24-3-2010 -t 10
+		   NChurn -d 30 -i svn.log -a svn

-	  d, from-date    Past date to calculate churn from, to now. c, churn        Minimal churn rate.
-Churn results below are cut off. t, top          Return this number of top records. r, report       Type of report to output. help            Dispaly this help screen.
+	d, from-date    Past date to calculate churn from.
+Absolute in dd-mm-yyyy or number of days back from now.

+	c, churn        Minimal churn rate.
+Churn results below are cut off.

+	t, top          Return this number of top records.

+	r, report       Type of report to output.

+	a, adapter      Use a specific versioning adapter.
+Use one of: auto (default), git, tf, svn, hg
+	i, input        Get input from a file instead of running a versioning system.
+				    Must specify correct adapter via -a.

+	help            Dispaly this help screen.

 Any combination of parameters work.